Tuesday, December 31, 2024

-Next time David says, “a froward heart shall depart from me”, so read ahead, and we shall join together then.
+Next time Solomon says, “the soul of the sluggard desires, and has nothing”, so read ahead, and we shall join together then.

 Until tomorrow…there is more…